From Microsoft of all places!

 I needed you to want me like I wanted you

-I think I love you that's all I had to say
+I think I love you that's all I had to say37.
+She knew him, because she knew his failings.

 I said I think I love you that's all I had to say